Modifying Child Support

 If you have experienced a change of circumstances that may affect the amount of child support you pay or receive, the attorneys at Mack & Santana Law Offices, P.C., can help.
 Our Twin Cities area law firm is dedicated to helping families achieve favorable results in family law matters.
 We take strategic and swift action to protect our clients’ interests when a child support modification is necessary.

-If a change happens which you believe may impact the amount of child support you pay and/or receive, it is critical to talk with us immediately.
+If a change happens that you believe may impact the amount of child support you pay and/or receive, it is critical to talk with us immediately.
 Under the law, with rare exception, you cannot make the change happen any earlier than when you file and serve a motion to modify as the court order changing the support can go back to that day.
 Therefore, it is important to file and serve a motion as early as you can even if you lack complete information at that time.
 Also, you are required to follow the court order until it is changed.
 Our law firm can take quick and effective action to modify your child support payments.

-Contact a Minnesota Support Payment Modification Lawyer
+Contact a Minnesota Child Support Modification Lawyer